 (a) a member of the Australian Federal Police; or

-(b) a member of the police force of another State or of a Territory.
+(b) a member of the police force of another State or of a Territory; or

+(c) a sworn employee of the New Zealand Police; or

+(d) a law enforcement officer of a foreign jurisdiction prescribed for the purposes of this subsection.

 (2) The Commissioner must not make an appointment under subsection (1) unless he or she is of the opinion that the appointment is necessary for the more effective exercise of the powers that may be exercised under a Commissioner’s warrant.

 (3) The appointment of a special officer —